 Shelf Registration: Meaning

-Shelf Registration is a term used when the offerings are expected to take place on a future date but are registered beforehand by the company.
+Shelf Registration is a term used when the offerings are expected to occur on a future date but are registered beforehand by the company.
 It allows the issuing company to enter the securities market at a favorable and correct time without involving frequent documentation.
-Although, the issuing company has to submit its quarterly financial reports and annual financial reports, to the Securities Exchange Commission.
+Although, the issuing company has to submit its quarterly financial reports and annual financial reports to the Securities Exchange Commission.
 Shelf Registration can be for Primary Market and/or Secondary Market.

 Understanding the term: Shelf Registration

-If the issuing company is not able to issue any securities in the given time frame of 2 years- 3 years, then the issuing company is eligible to get an extension after completing the required formalities.
+Suppose the issuing company is not able to issue any securities in the given time frame of 2 years to 3 years.
+In that case, the issuing company is eligible to get an extension after completing the required formalities.

 The other name of Shelf Registration is Shelf Offering or SEC Rule 415.